ctri-12-Sea-Spiders/Subify/README.md

 - Redesigned PostgreSQL database schema for more efficient reading and storing of data
 - Optimized front end to back end connections
 - Expanded database query edge case handling
+- Implemented Google OAuth as an option to sign in
 - Implemented unit testing

 ## Demo